sirrobzeroone/wine/README.md

 wine:add_drink("beer", "Beer", true, 2, 8, 1)
 wine:add_drink("cider", "Cider", true, 2, 6, 1)
+wine:add_drink("sparkling_apple_juice", "Sparkling Apple Juice", true, 1, 3, 0)

 Note:

-Textures used will be wine_beer_glass.png wine_beer_bottle.png and num_thirst is only used if thirst mod is active, alcoholic is used if stamina mod is active for drunk effect.
+~ Textures used will be wine_beer_glass.png wine_beer_bottle.png
+~ Num_thirst is only used if thirst mod is active,
+~ Alcoholic is used if stamina mod is active for drunk effect.